sumitpal29/Weather-App/README.md

 # Weather-App
-Get current weather details by selecting map
+Get current weather details by selecting differnt states in India Map

 do `npm start` to start the server and open <a href="http://localhost:3000">localhost:3000</a> to see the demo.